pauldoescyber/ActiveDirectoryLab/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
-In this lab, I replicated a small office or business enterprise by using virual machines (virtual box) to create a domain controller with two NICs (windows server 2019) and a client host on the network (Windows 10).
-On the domain controller I configured DNS, DHCP, NAT and also made my own domain in which  a user could conncet to.
+In this lab, I replicated a small office  network by using virual machines (virtual box) to create a domain controller with two NICs (windows server 2019) and a client host on the network (Windows 10).
+On the domain controller I configured DNS, DHCP, AD DS and also made my own domain in which  a user could conncect and be a part of.The domain controller was used as the default gateway for devices in the domain.I also used a powershell script to generate users (about a thousand users) that would be part of the domain using powershell.
 <br />